quantheos/lumenquantica/src/experiments/f2_eeg_semantic_map/README.md

 linking the information structuring observed in F1 to emergent semantic organization in the time–frequency domain.
 Note: The full F2 protocol described in Section A.3 of the book also includes energy consumption (ΔE) and task-performance-based semantic scoring.
+This repository isolates only the time–frequency structural component of semantic density.
+Note: The full F2 protocol described in Section A.3 of the book also includes energy consumption (ΔE) and task-performance-based semantic scoring.
 This repository isolates only the time–frequency structural component